-A. This agreement will be in full effect for two (2) years beginning September 1, 2019 and extending through August 31, 2021.
+A. This agreement will be in full effect for three (3) years beginning September 1, 2022 and extending through August 31, 2025.

 B. The agreement will be reopened to address any new legislation that impacts this agreement.
 In addition, the agreement may be reopened for any topic by mutual agreement.
-Any state provided salary increase will be passed through to the employees.
+Any increase in allocation from the State for Certificated Employee's salaries will be passed through to the salary schedule.
+This includes any inflationary adjustment as passed by the legislature.